 How Do You Reduce Sodium in Canned Chili by Rinsing and Draining?

 One of the easiest and most effective ways to reduce sodium in canned chili is by rinsing and draining it.
 Pour the chili into a colander and rinse it under cold running water for about 30 seconds.
-This process can wash away a significant portion of the sodium-rich sauce while retaining most of the solid ingredients like beans and meat.
+This process can wash away a significant portion of the sodium-rich sauce while retaining solid ingredients like beans and meat.

 How Do You Reduce Sodium in Canned Chili with Low-Sodium Ingredients?